Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * url_keystone: The url of the FIWARE IdM.
 It should contain the compleate URL including the parameter of the token, for example https://account.lab.fiware.org/user/?access_token=".
 * url_calendar = The url of the Radicale Calendar, for example "http://xxx.xxx.xxx.xxx:5232/fiware/".
+* ics_calendar = The internal ics of the Radical Calendar, for example "NodesMaintenance.ics".
+* host_contex_broker = The endpoint of the Orion Context broker instance, for example the generic instance of FIWARE Lab as SaaS "http://orion.lab.fiware.org:1026"

 ## Running